 Brazilian Jiu Jitsu

-Cairns’ largest and longest running Brazilian Jiu-Jitsu academy, with ten Brazilian Jiu Jitsu Black Belts
+Cairns’ premier Brazilian Jiu-Jitsu academy, with ten Brazilian Jiu Jitsu Black Belts

 What is Brazilian Jiu Jitsu?

 Referred to as “The Gentle Art” Brazilian Jiu Jitsu is ideal for men, women and children.

 The overall fighting strategy of Brazilian Jiu Jitsu is designed to equip a physically smaller or weaker individual with an effective method of defending against a larger and stronger attacker.